-Mayo Clinic specialists work together, combining their knowledge and experience in caring for to people undergoing bone marrow transplant to provide the most effective care.
-This experience and expertise earns Mayo Clinic doctors respect from colleagues around the world.
+Mayo Clinic specialists work together, combining their knowledge and experience in caring for people undergoing bone marrow transplant to provide the most effective care.
+This experience and expertise earns Mayo Clinic health care providers respect from colleagues around the world.

 Mayo Clinic is recognized for excellence in bone marrow transplant by national and international groups:

 Mayo Clinic specialists' experience and integrated team approach results in transplant outcomes that compare favorably with national averages.
 Teams work with transplant recipients before, during and after surgery to ensure the greatest likelihood of superior results.

 Volumes and outcomes are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant recipients at Mayo Clinic enjoy excellent results.